nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 Looking at overall weight, the rocket stove (586g) is actually lighter than the Kovea stove plus windshield and nominal 300g gas can.
-And it runs on sustainable free fuel you find laying on the ground in every bush campsite, you can burn off your paper trash in it, and it gives off a cheery campfire light.
+And it runs on sustainable free fuel you find laying on the ground in every bush campsite, plus you can burn off your paper trash in it, and it gives off a cheery campfire light.

 Of course, there are places and conditions where